-- Topic and Heartsmart book scrutinies, learning walks and PSHE links on the year group half termly knowledge organisers. - The monitoring of DOL, to check the coverage and learning of the concepts within the 7 strands from the Milestones.
+- Topic and School values/Heartsmart floor book scrutinies, learning walks and PSHE links on the year group half termly knowledge organisers. - The monitoring of DOL, to check the coverage and learning of the concepts within the 7 strands from the Milestones.
 Please refer to Appendix B.